manuelhuber/Aline/codebase/aline-server/readme.md

 ##Development:

 ##### Layers
-`Repositories - Database access
+Repositories - Database access
 Services - Business logic
-Controller - HTTP endpoints (and authorization)`
+Controller - HTTP endpoints
-Layers should not be skipped.
-A controller should use a repository
+Authorization is whenever possible in the controller.
+More complex authorization is done in the services.

 ##### Lombok
 This Project uses Lombok which auto-generates boilerplate code (like getter and setter).
 The dependency is in the gradle file but you also need a IDE plugin.
 There is one for every major IDE and a quick google search will give you all the infos you need to get Lombok running for your IDE of joice.